neondatabase/website/content/docs/introduction/compute-lifecycle.md

 When you connect to an idle compute, Neon automatically activates it.
 Activation generally takes a few hundred milliseconds.

-Considering this activation time, your first connection may have a slightly higher latency than subsequent connections, which would be connecting to an already-active compute.
+Considering this activation time, your first connection may have a slightly higher latency than subsequent connections to an already-active compute.
 Also, Postgres memory buffers are cold after a compute wakes up from the `Idle` state, which means that initial queries may take longer until the memory buffers are warmed.

 After a period of time in the `Idle` state, Neon occasionally activates your compute to check for data availability.
-The time between checks gradually increases if the compute does not receive any client connections over an extended period of time.
+The time between checks gradually increases if the compute does not receive any client connections over an extended period.

-You can check if a compute is `Active` or `Idle` and watch as a compute transitions from one state to another in the **Branches** widget on the Neon **Dashboard** or on the **Branches** page.
+In the **Branches** widget on your **Project Dashboard**, you can check if a compute is active or idle and watch as it transitions from one state to another.

 ![Compute state](/docs/introduction/compute_state.png)